 - Talent sourcing speed: How fast from role opening to matched candidates?
 Remotely’s target is 48 hours.

 - Talent quality signals: How are developers vetted?
-An 80% interview rate indicates strong matching.
+A 70% interview rate indicates strong matching.

 - Your control over hiring: Do you choose the candidates, or does the agency assign them?